7 Popular Vegan Recipes Using Oregano

 Method

-- Add the paprika, chilli flakes, oregano, salt, and pepper once the meat is done.
+2. Add the paprika, chilli flakes, oregano, salt, and pepper once the meat is done.
 To blend, stir everything together.
-Pour the polenta into a small, excellent baking pan or dish and spread it out into an equal, ¼-inch-thick layer.
+Pour the polenta into a small, excellent baking pan or dish and spread it into an equal, ¼-inch-thick layer.

-- Allow cooling completely before using.
+3. Allow cooling completely before using.
 Once the polenta is firm, slice it into ¼-inch thick fries.
-You can either preheat your oven to 390°F or heat a little oil in a frying pan until very hot.
+Preheat your oven to 390°F or heat a little oil in a frying pan until very hot.

-- Sprinkle with salt and bake for 20-25 minutes, or until crisp on the outside if baking in the oven.
+4. Sprinkle with salt and bake for 20-25 minutes or until crisp outside if baking in the oven.
 If you're frying them, cook them for 6-8 minutes, turning regularly, until they're crisp and brown on the exterior.

 6. Carrot Ginger Soup With Oregano Croutons